 of Directors of the Company, inter alia, administers and monitors the

-Employees Stock Option Scheme of the Company in accordance with the
+Employees'' Stock Option Scheme of the Company which is in accordance

-The issuance of equity shares pursuant to exercise of options does not
+The issue of equity shares pursuant to exercise of options does not

 affect the Statement of Profit and Loss of the Company, as the exercise